Diabetes Prevention

 • Advocating for funding for the CDC’s Division of Diabetes Translation

-• Advocating with CDC officials for improvements to its National Diabetes Prevention Program (National DPP) and with CMS officials for improvements to its Medicare Diabetes Prevention Program (MDPP)
+• Advocating with CDC officials for improvements to its National Diabetes Prevention Program (National DPP) and with CMS officials for improvements to its Medicare Diabetes Prevention Program (MDPP) Expanded Model

 • Informing and educating Congressional representatives and staff members about what Congress could do to help increase National DPP and MDPP program participation rates and make it easier and more economically viable for organizations to apply and remain as prevention program suppliers.